dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 ## Mounting Swap

-If you're using Jetson Nano, you should mount 4GB of swap space, as training uses up a lot of extra memory.
+Unless you are on Jetson AGX Xavier, you should mount 4GB of swap space, as training uses up a lot of extra memory.

 Run these commands on Nano to create a swap file: